michaelrbarb/Getting_and_Cleaning_Data/CodeBook.md

 ##Code book
 The code generates two datasets and outputs one text file:
- 1. wear_melted:  Contains accleration measurments from subjects wearing the Samsung Galaxy S II phone.
-The attributes include:  activity, subject, type, variable, and value.
+ 1. wear_master:  Contains accleration measurments from subjects wearing the Samsung Galaxy S II phone.
+The attributes include:  activity, subject, type, and 79 accleration measurements.
  2. wear_summarized:  Contains accleration averages aggregated by subject and activity.
-The attributes include: activity, subject, variable and average.
+The attributes include: activity, subject, 79 average accleration measurements.
  3. run_analysis.txt:  A text file output of the wear_summarized dataset.

 The description of the dataset attributes are listed below.